MrPsycho5/personal-website/source/_posts/Hide-Proxmox-interface-behind-nginx-reverse-proxy-SSL-VNC.md

   - cheatsheets
 author: Jakub Papuga
 ---
 ## Introduction

-In this article, I assume that you already know what reverse proxy is, how to use DNS.
+In this article, I assume that you already know what reverse proxy is, as well as how to use DNS.
 I'm also assuming you already have an nginx server.

-In the [last](https://new.mrpsycho.pl/cheatsheets/Proxmox-on-OVH-Kimsufi-behind-single-IP-NAT/) article I've explained how to configure Proxmox to work with one IPv4 and as an example, I used a container with nginx, so you may want to take a look at it if you want to put the reverse proxy on a node with one IPv4.
+In the [last](https://new.mrpsycho.pl/cheatsheets/Proxmox-on-OVH-Kimsufi-behind-single-IP-NAT/) article I explained how to configure Proxmox to work with one IPv4 and as an example, I used a container with nginx, so you may want to take a look at it if you want to put the reverse proxy on a node with one IPv4 address.
 Of course, you can use whatever server with nginx you want (preferably one with low latency to the host node).
 I only advise you against installing nginx directly on the host node as you will lose the ability to effortlessly backup and restore the service as if it was in a VM.
-Furthermore installing additional software on the host node is generally a bad practice.
+Furthermore, installing additional software on the host node is generally a bad practice.

 In a separate article, I'll describe how to restrict Proxmox interface geographically.
-If the article is available I suggest you reading it first, as geographic blocking requires compiling nginx with Geo-IP module.
+If the article is available I suggest that you read it first, as geographic blocking requires compiling nginx with the Geo-IP module.

 ## Let's Encrypt

-Firstly we have to obtain an SSL certificate.
-Presumably, also automate its renewal.
-Since there are a few different ways to install cerbot, I'm going with the one that is the most universal.
+First, we have to obtain an SSL certificate and (presumably) also automate its renewal.
+As there are a few different ways to install certbot, I'm going with the one that is the most universal.
 Execute the following command inside the container.

 Download certbot-auto script and make it executable: